 Screening can also find dangerous lesions that are not polyps.

 Nonpolypoid colorectal neoplasms (NP-CRNs) are flat lesions in the colon that can be missed unless doctors look carefully for them, often using special colonoscopy techniques.

-One study found them in almost ten percent of patients who had a colonoscopy.
+One cancer research study found them in almost ten percent of patients who had a colonoscopy.

 While screening is the most important way to prevent colorectal cancer, there are also lifestyle changes that can reduce your risk for polyps and colorectal cancer.